 A native Utahn, Rob earned both a BA and an MA from the University of Utah.
 Rob has two children, Kai and Sophia.
 When not buried in policy issues, you can find Rob hip deep fly fishing in one of Utah’s rivers, or hiking, climbing, sauntering, and maybe even sipping the occasional single malt somewhere deep in the Wasatch Mountains.
 Prior to Save Our Canyons, Rob worked as the policy director at HEAL Utah where he focused on leading the organization’s legislative efforts, working with local and national leaders on nuclear weapons issues, and improving renewable energy and air quality policies.

 Grace grew up in Teton Valley, ID and Moab, Utah where she discovered the importance of keeping the environment wild.
 While living in both location she spent most of her time outdoors and enjoying the amazing landscapes.
-She moved to Salt Lake City in 2008 to attend Westminster College, where she received a B.A. in Communication and a B.A. in Fine Art.
-She is currently in graduate school to obtain a Masters of Arts and Community Leadership at Westminster College.
+She moved to Salt Lake City to attend Westminster College, where she received a M.A. in Community Leadership, a B.A. in Communication, and a B.A. in Fine Art.
 While living in Salt Lake City she has fallen in love with the beauty and wilderness of the Wasatch Mountains.
-During her free time you can find her climbing, skiing, hiking, camping, and enjoy quality time with her dog Mozzie (in dog allowed areas).
+During her free time you can find her climbing, skiing, hiking, camping, and enjoy quality time with her dogs (in dog allowed areas).
 If you ever want to talk about the outdoors, Wasatch Mountains, marketing, or dogs — find her at the next SOC event.